 To solve the riddle of division and factors, I came up with a game.
 In our province, Ontario, most licence plates on vehicles has four alphabets followed by three digits.
 Three digit numbers can be easily handled by a Grade 3 student.
 Any vehicle we came across on our drive, we used to analyse the number.

 To begin with was to see whether the number was even or odd and hence conclude its divisibility by ‘2’.
 Then it was to add all the digits and if the resultant sum was either ‘3’ or ‘6’ or ‘9’, it was to be concluded that the number is divisible by three.

 In case the number was an even one and the last two digits (ten and unit place) was divisible by ‘4’, then ‘4’ is a factor.
 If the unit place is either ‘5’ or ‘0’, the number is divisible by ‘5’.
 In case ‘2’ and ‘3’ are factors, then ‘6’ will also be a factor.
 If the sum of the digits resulted in ‘9’, the number is divisible by ‘9’.
 If the unit place has ‘0’, then ’10’ is a factor.

-With this game on, every day we would analyse about 10 licence plates and with that the difficulty of division, factors and prime numbers was resolved to a great extent.
+With this game on, every day we analysed about 10 licence plates and with that the difficulty of division, factors and prime numbers was resolved to a great extent.